KBluelvl/KBluelvl/README.md

 ## 🔭 I’m currently working on ...

 - portfolio in **nextjs**
-- upgrading the attendanceapp projet
+- upgrading the attendanceapp project